Comparative Review of Modern Competing Risk Methods in High-dimensional Settings

 \subsection{Method Implementation Details}

 The $PR$ methods were implemented using the \emph{crrp} function from the R package \emph{crrp} \citep{crrp}.
 The optimal penalty was selected using the Bayesian Information Criterion ($BIC$) criterion.
 The CB method was implemented using \emph{CoxBoost} function from the R package \emph{CoxBoost} \citep{coxboost}, using the \emph{pscore} criterion for penalization.
+The optimal number of boosting steps was determined using a 10-fold cross-validation.
 The RF method was implemented using the \emph{rfsrc} function from the R package \emph{randomForestSRC} \citep{rfsrc}, with $100$ trees and splitting based on the Gray's rule (option \emph{logrankCR}).
-Minimal depth was computed using default argument settings.
+The RF tuning parameters---number of candidate variables randomly selected at each split of a tree and the minimum terminal node size---were optimally determined through a grid-based search using out-of-bag error.
 The DH model was implemented using Python code built on \emph{TensorFlow/Keras} modules, as provided by the authors \citep{deephit}.
-The data were randomly split into a training (80\%) and test data, DH model was fit to the training data using 128 nodes and 2 fully connected layers for the shared subnetwork, 64 nodes and 1 fully connected layer for the cause-specific subnetworks, and RELU activation function.
+The data were randomly split into a training (80\%) and test data, DH model was fit to the training data using 128 nodes and 2 fully connected layers for the shared subnetwork, 64 nodes and 1 fully connected layer for the cause-specific subnetworks, and RELU activation function following \citep{deephit}.
+The loss hyperparameters---weight between likelihood loss and ranking loss (alpha) and kernel width in ranking loss (sigma)---were tuned using a validation set time-dependent concordance index, with 20\% of training held out for validation.
 Performance evaluation criteria were computed in the test data.

 For PR, CB, and RF methods, The $cindex$ measure was computed using the \emph{cindex} function from the R package \emph{pec} \citep{pec}, whereas $AUC_t$ and $IBS_t$ were computed using the \emph{Score} function from the R package \emph{riskRegression} \citep{riskregression}, all at time $t=10$.
 For DH, the Python module \emph{sksurv} was used to compute $AUC_t$ and $IBS_t$.